 In 2004, Mercer added a required course on professionalism to the first year curriculum.
 This course, named “The Legal Profession,” is not a course in the Model Rules of Professional Conduct.
 Mercer’s upper-level Law of Lawyering course covers that material.
 Rather, the first year course addresses broader themes about life in the legal profession.
+This page will describe the goals and methods of the course.
+A brief presentation about the course by Dean Daisy Floyd is available here.

 Goals of the Course